Kjellgrenfilip/VTI-Project/README.md

 ## Known bugs

 - The application behaves & looks different depending on which OS the application is running on.
+- The application window can be resized during runtime, and all graphics will scale after this.
+However the speedometer will not scale but instead remain the same size.

 ## Licence